 The news department employee must be part of the party visiting the park.
 We are aware that some newspapers, Internet media, radio stations and television stations prefer their personnel not accept complimentary passes to events and attractions.
 We respect this policy and will gladly refuse passes to your personnel if you do indicate.

 Please see the list of qualifying positions below.
-The Kings Island Public Relations Department will review all requests for complimentary tickets.
+The Kings Island Communications Department will review all requests for complimentary tickets.

 Publisher, Reporters, Editors, Photographers, Webmasters, Bloggers (travel, entertainment, mommy, industry)